Top 10 Things You Didn’t Know About Marilyn Monroe

 Monroe was in and out of foster homes and the guardianship of various family friends.
 At 15 years of age, Monroe had been staying with a family friend, Grace Goddard, but the Goddards decided to move to West Virginia and couldn’t take Marilyn (then Norma Jeane).

-If she didn’t get married, Marilyn would have been sent to an orphanage.
+Marilyn would have been sent to an orphanage if she didn’t get married.
 The 20-year-old neighbor, James Dougherty, was the solution to her problems.
 Five years older than Marilyn, he was any girl’s dream.
-In high school, Doughtery had been the captain of the football team and president of the senior class.
+In high school, Doughtery had been the football team’s captain and senior class president.

-Even though Marilyn was young (they married less than a month after she turned 16), Doughtery said that “we got on pretty good.”
-They were married four years.
+Even though Marilyn was young (they married less than a month after she turned 16), Doughtery said, “We got on pretty well.”
+They were married for four years.

 8.)
 Marilyn Didn’t Agree to Be the First Playboy Cover Girl